Images: On

 The Forum was launched in 2020 by FAO, WOAH and WHO (the Tripartite) with the aim of accelerating and implementing a One Health approach as agreed in Zero by 30: the global strategic plan to end human deaths from dog-mediated rabies by 2030.

-The United Against Rabies Forum Steering Group, chaired by Lord Trees of the United Kingdom, sets the strategic direction of the United Against Rabies Forum.
+The United Against Rabies Forum Steering Group sets the strategic direction of the United Against Rabies Forum.

 Rabies is a disease we can beat if we work together